Happy Hours Ideas To Boost Your Sales

 Cinemas got even more clever when they started organizing movie marathons (4-5 movies all night long, one ticket, the price per showing is -30% but you have to stay awake all night long).
 Great idea to make use of the establishment even at night!

-Inspiration 3: Electricity companies (differential tariff)
+Inspiration 3: Happy Hour ideas for Electricity companies (differential tariff)

 Power plants have to work all day, all night (switching them on/off is not possible as the effort of starting them again in the morning is too high and energy is not easy to store).
 People use the energy mostly during the day.
-Energy produced at night is usually a huge loss for the electricity company (and the nature!).
+Energy produced at night is usually a huge loss for the electricity company (and the nature!)
 Many electricity companies have implemented a “cheaper” night tariff - all energy used at night is priced lower than that during the day.
 It encourages people to use the energy at night (off-peak season).
 It does not give additional revenues to the electricity companies (the same people would have used the same energy, just during the day) but it does help to reduce energy waste and to be compliant with environmental directives/law.

-Inspiration 4: Gyms (and other sports facilities)
+Inspiration 4: Happy Hour ideas for Gyms (and other sports facilities)

 Have you ever heard of gym passes that are cheaper in the morning hours/on the weekends?
 The gyms also have peaks (Mondays, Tuesdays), when there is not enough space in the classes/on the machines, and lows (mornings, weekends), when the gym is empty because everyone is busy (or simply sleeping).